apache/cordova-coho/docs/plugins-release-process.md

 ### Testing

+TODO This will only work if you have _all_ the Cordova plugins checked out via Coho, not just a few of them

 Create mobilespec and sanity check all plugins on at least one platform (preferably, a released version of the platform and not master).
 Run through mobilespec, ensuring to do manual tests that relate to changes in the `RELEASENOTES.md`:

     cordova-mobile-spec/createmobilespec/createmobilespec.js --android --ios